 Description: Specifies the timestamp format used when syslog-ng itself formats a timestamp and nothing else specifies a format (for example: STAMP macros, internal messages, messages without original timestamps).
 For details, see also Section 2.5.2, A note on timezones and timestamps (p.
-10).
+11).

 By default, timestamps include only seconds.
 To include fractions of a second (for example, milliseconds) use the frac-digits() option.
 For details, see Section frac-digits() (p.
-220).
+298).

 This option applies only to file and file-like destinations.
-Destinations that use specific protocols (for example, tcp(), or syslog()) ignore this option.
-For protocol-like destinations, use a template locally in the destination, or use the $\underline{proto-template}$ option.
+Destinations that use specific protocols (for example, network(), or syslog()) ignore this option.
+For protocol-like destinations, use a template locally in the destination, or use the proto-template option.